pfsense/docs/source/firewall/firewall-rule-processing-order.rst

 Floating Rules notes
 --------------------

-Floating rules without **quick** set process in a “last match wins” way instead of “first match wins” So if a floating rule is set without **quick** and it matches a packet, then a later rule also matches, the later rule will be used.
+Floating rules without **quick** set process in a "last match wins" way instead of "first match wins" So if a floating rule is set without **quick** and it matches a packet, then a later rule also matches, the later rule will be used.
 This is the opposite of the other tab rules (groups, interfaces) and rules with **quick** set which stop processing